 It’s always a possibility that you’ll run out of water while hiking.
 Of course, you can’t just drink any water that you come across and you definitely need water.
 So what do you do?

 There are a lot of ways to find water in the great outdoors, but to actually treat that water and be able to consume it is a different story entirely.
-There are different ways to treat this water which includes: boiling, tablets, pump filters, gravity filters, and UV light filters.

 Should I bring bear spray or be worried about wild animals attacking me?